 Conservation Law Foundation (CLF) is seeking an undergraduate or graduate student interested in ocean and environmental advocacy to join the Ocean Conservation Program as a summer intern.
-A non-profit, member-supported organization, CLF uses the law, science, and the market to solve the region’s most challenging environmental problems with a focus on clean energy and climate change; clean water; ocean conservation; transportation; and environmental justice.

 The Ocean Conservation Intern will work directly with Ocean Program staff to conduct a variety of research, writing, and administrative tasks to enrich and promote CLF’s ocean advocacy work.
 Interns will be responsible for managing a variety of day-to-day tasks as well as at least one long-term project.
 Previous intern projects have included a weekly blog series, an in-depth research report, and a video interview project.